Prague Experience logoPrague tourist information & travel guide logo

 Pathways lead through landscaped gardens, comprising hedges, rose bushes, flowers and grass areas.

-There is a children's playground at one end, designed for kids up to 13 years.
+There is a children's playground at one end, for kids up to 13 years.
 The modern equipment installed includes a climbing frame, swing, see-saw, roundabout, slide and large sandpit.

 There are plenty of park benches dotted around the garden too, where visitors can sit to eat a sandwich or ice-cream, or simply enjoy the serenity.